0xLeif/Plugin/README.md

 ## Projects Using Plugins

 - [Scribe](https://github.com/0xLeif/Scribe): Scribe is a flexible logging library for Swift, designed to make logging easy and efficient.
 It provides a centralized system for logging messages and events within your application, and supports multiple logging outputs and plugins to extend its capabilities to meet your needs.
 Scribe integrates with [swift-log](https://github.com/apple/swift-log) for console logging, making it a versatile solution for all your logging requirements.

+- [PluginTask](https://github.com/0xLeif/PluginTask): PluginTask is a custom [`Task`](https://developer.apple.com/documentation/swift/task) that allows users to add plugins to modify its behavior.
+Plugins can be added to the PluginTask instance to perform additional functionality before or after the task's main operation.
+This makes it easy to modify the task's behavior without modifying its original implementation.